amesteDev/amesteDev/README.md

 My name is Morgan, and i like to code.

-- 🌱 I’m currently learning Web Dev.
-(Almost completed my two year education at MIUN.
+- 🌱 Now learing: Web Dev (Almost completed my two year education at MIUN.
+- 🤔 Wanting to learn: python, Java, golang, more about NoSQL and computer science related topics.
-- 🔭 Everything that will make me improve at node/mongoDB, backend, frontend, web etc.
+- 🔭 Now working on: Everything that will make me improve at node/mongoDB, backend, frontend, web etc.
-- 👯 I’m looking to collaborate on something cool.
+- 👯 Looking to collaborate: Always up for something cool.
 Get in touch!
+- ⚡ Favorite langs/tech: Node.js, JavaScript(ES6+), SASS.
 - 📫 How to reach me: info@ameste.se